 In March 2019, we issued \$1 billion aggregate principal amount of long-term notes in a registered public offering.
-The offering consisted of \$425.0 million of 3.500% notes due in March 2029 (2029 Notes) and \$575.0 million of 4.200% notes due in March 2049 (2049 Notes), both issued at a discount.
+The offering consisted of \$425.0 million of 3.500% notes due in March 2029 ("2029 Notes") and \$575.0 million of 4.200% notes due in March 2049 ("2049 Notes"), both issued at a discount.
 Net proceeds to the Company from the debt offering were \$987.6 million.
 We used these net proceeds primarily to repay our outstanding commercial paper, with the remaining proceeds to be used for general corporate purposes.

 We entered into treasury locks to manage the potential change in interest rates in anticipation of the issuance of \$1.0 billion of fixed rate debt in March 2019.
 Treasury locks are accounted for as cash flow hedges.
-The effective differentials to be paid or received on these treasury locks were initially recorded in Accumulated Other Comprehensive Loss, net of tax effect.
+The effective differentials paid on these treasury locks was initially recorded in Accumulated Other Comprehensive Loss, net of tax effect.